georgepearman/europe/_posts/2015-07-26-pretty-views.md

 </figure>

 This meal was quite filling and kept us going throughout the day.
-I relaxed in the Airbnb and may or may have taken a nap.
+I relaxed in the Airbnb and may or may not have taken a nap.
 It was very rainy today.
 In fact, Vikram went out and later came back completely soaked!

 <figure class="full">